Khushitiwari26/Stone-Paper-Scissors/README.md

 ## 🛠 How to Run

-1. Save the file as `Stone-Paper-Scissors.java`
+1. Save the file as `Sps.java`
 2. Compile the code:
-   javac Stone-Paper-Scissors.java
+   javac Sps.java